sympy/sympy/doc/src/modules/solvers/solveset.rst

  Though, there still a lot of work needs to be done in this regard.

+..
+Also mention the search based solver we are trying to implement
+.. and the step by step solutions.

 How do we deal with cases where only some of the solutions are known?
 ---------------------------------------------------------------------